fastavro/fastavro/docs/writer.rst

 Using the tuple notation to specify which branch of a union to take
 -------------------------------------------------------------------

-Since this library uses plain dictionaries to reprensent a record, it is possible for that dictionary to fit the definition of two different records.
+Since this library uses plain dictionaries to represent a record, it is possible for that dictionary to fit the definition of two different records.

 For example, given a dictionary like this::